linkeddata/dokieli/README.md

 # dokieli

-[dokieli](https://dokie.li/) is a clientside editor for decentralised article publishing, annotations and social interactions.
+[dokieli](https://dokie.li/) is a clientside editor for decentralised article publishing, annotations, and social interactions.

 It is built with the following principles in mind: freedom of expression, decentralisation, interoperability, and accessibility.
 There is no root, authority, or centralisation here.
 Control yourself!